Development of container terminals: From container yards to fully automated vertical container high-bay warehouses – Image: Xpert.Digital

 It becomes clear that the physical robotics and digital intelligence are inextricably linked.
 The rigid, highly complex structure of an HRL is only manageable by a highly developed AI.
 Conversely, the optimization potential of the AI can only be fully exploited in a fully automated, data -rich environment.
 This creates a positive feedback loop: better data enable more intelligent AI, which in turn controls more efficient physical processes.
 The often cited observation that automated ports are sometimes even less productive than manual finds your explanation here: Without the intelligent brain (AI), the automated body is just a collection of rigid machines.
 The success of automation depends crucially on the intelligence of your control system.

-A quantum leap – the multi -layered advantages of the new terminal generation
+A quantum leap – The multifaceted advantages of the new terminal generation

 RE -Finition of efficiency: a quantum leap in throughput and speed

-The performance data of the new systems redefine the standards for efficiency.
-In the first place is the area efficiency: a high -bay warehouse can reach the triple storage capacity of a conventional yards operated with RTGs on the same base area.
-In some configurations, this means reducing the required space requirement by up to 90 %.
-For ports that are trapped in dense urban rooms, this is an invaluable advantage, at the same time the envelope speed increases significantly.
-The elimination of unproductive movements and direct access to any container can increase the handling output on the KAI by up to 20 %.
-This shortens the lying times of the ships in the harbor – an enormous economic profit for the shipping companies, for which every day in the port causes high costs.
-The handling times for trucks can also be reduced by 20 %, which leads to less traffic jams at the gates and better utilization of the transport capacities.
+The performance data of the new systems redefines the standards for efficiency.
+First and foremost is space efficiency: a high-bay warehouse can achieve three times the storage capacity of a conventional yard operated by RTGs on the same floor space.
+In some configurations, this means a reduction in the required space of up to 90%.
+For ports trapped in dense urban areas, this is an invaluable advantage.
+At the same time, handling speed increases significantly.
+By eliminating unproductive movements and providing direct access to every container, handling performance at the quay can be increased by up to 20%.
+This shortens ship layover times in the port – a huge economic gain for shipping companies, for whom every day in port is expensive.
+Onshore, handling times for trucks can also be reduced by 20%, leading to fewer congestion at the gates and better utilization of transport capacity.

 The following table compares the performance indicators of the various technologies and illustrates the quantum leap, the high -bay warehouse.